iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 Because Vertiq modules send RPM instead of ERPM, this conversion is unnecessary, and actually leads to the flight controller calculating the incorrect RPM by default.

 As discussed in the :ref:`fc_telemetry_erpm_to_rpm` section for PX4 below, it is possible to workaround this conversion issue by setting the number of motor poles to 200.
-However, as of v4.3.6, ArduCopter flight controllers limit the maximum value of SERVO_BLH_POLES to 127, so it is not possible to apply this workaround when using
+As of v4.5.5, ArduCopter flight controllers limit the maximum value of SERVO_BLH_POLES to 127, so it is not possible to apply this workaround when using
 ArduCopter.
 As a result, the RPM value calculated by the flight controller will not be the module's true RPM, but any logged telemetry data can be converted based on the formula above to get the actual RPM value.